Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

+- Add context menu for days in the visual month view to show sun or moon times and to study parashah and celebrations.
 - Add celebration verses board.
 - Add `--celebrationverses` command-line option to show this board.
 - Add link in reminder box to open verses board.
 - Add Tools folder in the application's system start menu.
+- Change visual month view to show sun times instead of moon when using sun omer.
+- Remove option to show sun times as tooltips because of the new context menu.
 - Some fixes and improvements.
 - Code refactoring.